energy-storage-analysis/LDES-Survey/cap_cost/README.md

     * The total specific price, energy, and C_kwh
     * The material specification, either a single material, or a combination of materials in the format [(name 1, fraction 1), (name 2, fraction 2), ...] on a mass or molar fraction basis (specified in a separate column)

-Finally, the `analysis` folder contains various scripts that generate the visualizations of the data.
-These visualizations are output into the `output` folder, which is not version controlled (so figures do not show on GitHub)
+The `figures` folder contains various scripts that generate the visualizations of the data.
+The `source_meta` folder contains scripts that generate metadata about the datasets in the form of tables.

 The `run_all.sh` shell script can be used to run the above scripts and visualzations scripts in sequence (also describing the process to arrive at final figures).